-Total cash receipts in Las Animas decreased by 30%, while total expenses increased by 8% from 1990-1999.
-Total value of inventory change went from -\$520,000 in 1990 to -\$669,000 in 1999.
-Total cash receipts and other income decreased by 25% for the period.
-All net income categories displayed dramatic decreases for the period with total net income including corporate farms decreasing by 280%, followed by a 270% decrease and total net farm proprietors' income.
-Total farm labor and proprietors' income fell by 168% in the 1990s.
-Las Animas accounted for 4% of the region's total production expenses in 1999 and 3% of both total cash receipts from marketings and cash receipts from other income.
+Total cash receipts from marketings decreased by 12% for the period while total production expense increased by 4%.
+Total value of inventory change went from -\$306,000 in 1990 to -\$778,000 in 1999.
+Total cash receipts and other income fell by 7% for the period.
+Total net income including corporate farms fell by 56%.
+Total net farm proprietors' income fell by 34% and total farm labor and proprietors' income fell by